GoogleCloudPlatform/anthos-samples/anthos-bm-apigee/README.md

 > **NOTE:** We have provided a [utility script](./resources/run_prerequisite.sh) that checks and configures some of the following project/organization level prerequisites.
-You may use it to validate some of the requirements that follow
+You may use it to validate some of the requirements that follow.
+  Please ensure you have authenticated the `gcloud` CLI to use the GCP project you intend to use before running this script.

 - A workstation with access to internet _(i.e. Google Cloud APIs)_ with the following installed
   - [Git](https://www.atlassian.com/git/tutorials/install-git)